Leox1024/pyshare/README.md

 ## Pyshare

 ## Project Overview
-This project is a lightweight, secure, and high-performance file-sharing server written in Python, designed for efficient and reliable file transfer.
-It provides a minimal web interface, file upload, and download functionality, and is optimized for scalability and ease of deployment.
+This project is a file-sharing server written in Python, designed for efficient and reliable file transfer.
+It provides a minimal web interface, file upload, download and users manegement

 ## Features
 - **File Upload & Download:** Secure and efficient file transfers.
-- **HTTP/REST API Support:** RESTful endpoints for file operations.
 - **Minimal Web Interface:** Simple UI for managing file uploads and downloads.

 ## Future Enhancements